 We wanted to update you on how we've achieved this and how our services are running at the moment.

 Our Inpatient Unit is continuing to accept referrals and care for local people who need us the most.
 We are following all up to date guidance and we are monitoring the guidance every day.

 We have had to make the difficult decision to change our usual guidance for visitors to our Inpatient Unit.
 However this decision has been made with our patients, their families and our staff safety in mind at all times.

-We are asking 2 key identified visitors (the same 2 people, on every visit) to visit loved ones for visits lasting 1-2 hours per day.
+We are asking 2 key identified visitors (the same 2 people, on every visit) to visit loved ones for visits lasting 1-2 hours per day, between 2pm and 6pm.
 If both key identified visitors are from the same household, they may visit together.
 Each visitor must wear PPE.